bewards/tech-blog-grav/pages/01.blog/creating-a-bootstrap-modal-with-sitecore-sxa/item.md

 ===

 Starting from SXA v1.8, Bootstrap 4 has been introduced alongside Sitecore 9.1 Initial Release.
 If you're working from an earlier version of SXA, the same rules should apply.
+The Helix Pattern is recommended when modeling your templates, but for time and length purposes we will move onward without using interface templates.

 ## Bootstrap 4 Analysis
 Before we get into Sitecore, we'll need to review the Bootstrap 4 doc in order to come up with a list of Modal properties and content areas that we consider to be content authorable.
 Outlined below is the Modal markup with considerations or properties between [brackets].
 Notice that the majority of these bracket areas are at the top level of the component, aside from the content areas being nested within the markup.